fanavarr/fanavarr.github.io/_posts/2022-04-05-Normal-Core-Windows-Procesess.md

 All this information will help us to spot services masquerading as legitimate process or being used to execute malware.
-One of the best resources to keep track of this process is https://winprocs.dfir.tips/  by dfirtips.
+One of the best resources to keep track of this process is [Winprocs](https://winprocs.dfir.tips "Title") by dfirtips.